-The 20th intercalibration of invertebrates in the ICP Waters programme had contribution from two laboratories.
-The biological intercalibration is important for harmonising biological material/databases and will be of high value in programmes where community analyses is in focus or where the ecological status should be stated, like EU Water Framework Directive.
-The biological intercalibration under the ICP Waters programme is a unique test, as it operates on a species level.
+The 21th intercalibration of invertebrates in the ICP Waters programme had contribution from four laboratories.
+The biological intercalibration is important for harmonizing taxonomic work across countries and will be of high value for programmes where community analyses are in focus, such as classification of ecological status according to EU's Water Framework Directive.
+The biological intercalibration under the ICP Waters programme was the first regular test comprising identification of organisms down to the level of individual species.

-The laboratories identified a high proportion of the individuals in the test samples, 93 % of the total number of species was correctly identified.
+The laboratories identified a high proportion of the individuals in the test samples, 93 % of the total number of species were correctly identified.
 Few faults were recorded on genus level.
-The mean Quality assurance index ranged between 86.1 and 96.2 well above the value 80 - indicating acceptable taxonomic work.
+The mean Quality assurance index ranged between 77.4 and 100.
+Only one laboratory had a value below 80 - the limit for acceptable taxonomic work, while one other laboratory had all identifications correct.

-1. Introduction
+1 Introduction

-The purpose of the biological intercalibration is to evaluate the quality of the taxonomic work on the biological material delivered to the Programme centre.
+The purpose of the biological intercalibration is to evaluate the quality of the taxonomic work producing data for submission to the Programme subcentre.
 The quality can influence on the evaluation of the samples, which is based on the species and their tolerance (Raddum et al. 1988, Fjellheim and Raddum 1990, Raddum 1999).
 The control is therefore important for evaluation of the significance of trends in biotic indexes both for a specific site/watershed, as well as for comparisons of trends between different regions and countries.
 The material is also used in multivariate statistical analysis (Larsen et al. 1996, Skjelkvåle et al. 2000, Halvorsen et al. 2002, Halvorsen et al. 2003), and in analyses of biodiversity (Velle et al., 2013, Velle et al. 2016).
 The results of this type of data treatment are especially sensitive to the quality of the species identification.
 The biological intercalibration focuses on the taxonomic skills of the participants and is a tool for improving the quality of work at the different laboratories as well as harmonisation of the biological database.